michaelowusuntim6/Custom-Super-Maker/README.md

 2. Go to the "Actions" Tab on your forked repo.

-3. Select the Workflow: Choose "Android Super Partition Repack (Build-Only)".
+3. Select the Workflow: Choose "Android Super Partition Repack (Stable)".

 4. Click “Run Workflow” and fill in: